👉 Sections: How to choose a realtor to sell | How to choose a buyer’s agent | Realtor red flags | Choosing for your situation | FAQs

 Choosing a realtor is one of the most important financial decisions you’ll ever make.
 While most people commit to the first real estate agent they interview, we recommend comparing several options to find the best fit for you.

-You can get started by pre-screening real estate agents online, focusing on a few key pieces of information.
+You can get started by pre-screening real estate agents online, focusing on the agent’s reviews, recent sale activity, and the location of each sale.

 Once you’ve got a few good options to compare, it’s time to set up some interviews to compare and choose the right agent for you.
 We lay out the process for you below.